aimar-worth/kubernetes-workshop/workshop/readme.md

 # Kubernetes workshop

-This workshop is going to show and explain the the most *idiomatic* way to deploy application to Kubernetes cluster by using manifest yaml files.
+This workshop is going to show and explain the the most *idiomatic* way to deploy stateful application to Kubernetes cluster by using manifest yaml files.

 We will deploy basic Single Page Application written in [ReactJS](https://reactjs.org/) and Rest API written with [Strapi](https://strapi.io/).